57blocks/website-article/articles/Web3 Intents Based Systems and How LIFI is Pushing Cross-Chain Swaps Evolution/README.md

 While many solutions focus on just a few popular blockchains, building for the multi-chain is the future.
 Including Bitcoin support, which is more complex than filling EVM orders, is surprisingly rare in this space.
 This forward-thinking approach aligns perfectly with building for tomorrow, not just today, and ensures cross-chain transaction platforms can handle whatever the future brings.

-## Unlocking Cross-Chain Liquidity: Why [LI.FI](https://li.fi/)’s Evolution Matters
+## Unlocking Cross-Chain Liquidity: Why [LI.FI](https://li.fi/)'s Evolution Matters

 As [LI.FI](https://li.fi/) continues to evolve, its role in the multi-chain DeFi landscape becomes even more significant.
-We’re helping [LI.FI](https://li.fi/) accelerate its mission by advancing its DEX aggregation service, expanding its reach across blockchains, and seamlessly unlocking new liquidity sources.
+We're helping [LI.FI](https://li.fi/) accelerate its mission by advancing its DEX aggregation service, expanding its reach across blockchains, and seamlessly unlocking new liquidity sources.
 These enhancements have a broad impact throughout the ecosystem.

 Several major DeFi projects have embraced intent-based systems, each putting their spin on simplifying how users trade or move assets: